PGDip in Development Finance| Stellenbosch Business School Skip to main content

 Although the content of this programme is focused on Africa, the know-how acquired can be applied in any developing country.
 Over the past five years, students from over 18 countries attended the programme.

-This qualification will enable you to work in development finance environments in both the public and private sectors.
-This PGDip can give you access to the MPhil Development Finance, MBA (generalist and Project Management streams), and MPhil Leadership Coaching.
+The programme is aimed at entry-level to mid-level managers who typically work in the financial services industry, public institutions, banks, companies or corporates, and development finance institutions.
+This PGDip can give you access to our MPhil Development Finance, MBA (generalist and Project Portfolio Management stream), and MPhil Leadership Coaching.

 Postgraduate Diploma